minicomp/ed/documentation.md

 To install and use Ed you will be using your terminal.
 If you need a refresher, I highly recommend "[The Command Line Crash Course](http://cli.learncodethehardway.org/book/)."
 Working knowledge of HTML and CSS is also taken for granted.
 If you're new to HTML and CSS, you may want to check out the relevant courses on [codecademy.com](https://www.codecademy.com/learn/web).

 Jekyll does not run very well on Windows machines as of now.
-If you are using Windows, this theme won't work for you, but we hope that you simply deploy our principles on a system like [Hugo](https://gohugo.io/), which does work on Windows.
+If you are using Windows, this theme won't work for you, but we hope that you simply deploy our principles, and parts of our stylesheet, on a system like [Hugo](https://gohugo.io/), which does work on Windows.

 ---